IsVer/pandas_basics/introduction.md

 ## Introducing pandas in python
-A 30 min intro into pandas.
+A quick introduction into pandas.

 We start by loading the pandas and numpy libraries.